 So as we saw, targeted body shaping can be achieved with Hypoxi, meaning you can really focus on achieving results in the problem areas in your lower body (typically tummy, buttocks and thighs for women).

 By optimising the blood circulation in the fatty tissue of your problem areas the fat is activated and thus gets burned during the workout!

 In only 4 weeks (12 sessions) I lost 7.9% of my total body fat and 11.2 centimetres.
 Imagine what you could lose if you did a block of 8 weeks or even 12 weeks!

 How can you get a free Hypoxi trial?

-Hypoxi Sydney Lane Cove & Wynyard are offering free trial sessions if you are keen to have a go and see how you like it before you commit to a 4 or 8 week program.
-Click here to book your free session!
+Hypoxi Sydney Lane Cove & Wynyard offer one-off sessions if you are keen to have a go and see how you like it before you commit to a 4 or 8 week program.
+Click here to book your session!

 The great thing about Hypoxi is that there are clinics in over 50 countries and all of them offer a free trial!

 Globally Hypoxi is one of the leading brands in body shaping.
 It was invented in Austria in 1997 and every year over a quarter of a million people do Hypoxi.
 Click here to find your nearest Hypoxi studio!